esrille/ibus-hiragana/docs_md/en/install.md

 The Hiragana IME setup is now complete.
 You can use the [Hiragana IME Setup](settings.html) window for additional settings.

-## Installation of Additional Components for Using a Large-Scale Language Model {: #llm}
+## Installation of Additional Components for Using a Large Language Model {: #llm}

-Hiragana IME has a feature that pre-selects the most probable conversion candidate using a Large-scale Language Model.
+Hiragana IME has a feature that pre-selects the most probable conversion candidate using a Large Language Model.
 To use this, the following packages need to be installed:

 - [Huggingface Transformers](https://huggingface.co/docs/transformers/)